avolve-dao/avolve/README.md

 Our platform features a sophisticated token-based access control system that integrates with traditional RBAC.
 This system:

 - Implements a hierarchical token structure aligned with our value pillars
-- Organizes tokens into three levels (3, 6, 9) representing creation, harmony, and completion
+- Organizes tokens into three main categories: GEN (Supercivilization), SAP (Superachiever), and SCQ (Superachievers)
-- Categorizes tokens into families based on their digital roots
-- Calculates token values and exchange rates using sacred geometry principles
+- Enables daily token claims based on the day of the week
 - Provides granular access control based on token ownership
 - Enables token transfers, rewards, and transactions
-- Supports gamification and progressive unlocking of features
+- Supports gamification and progressive unlocking of features based on metrics improvements

-Learn more in our [Token-Based Access documentation](./docs/token-based-access.md).
+Learn more in our [Token System documentation](./docs/token-system.md) and [Regenerative Gamification documentation](./docs/regenerative-gamification.md).

 ### 🔒 Security